-Graudate students at U of C have pride for their work and science education.
+University of Chicago graudate students have pride for their work and science education.
 They enjoy reaching out to community partners and local schools.
 By engaging with the public, our students improve their communication and teaching skills.
 Beyond gaining great experience, participating in outreach activities increases the probability they receive competitive national grants.
 Some activites include volunteering in sciences classrooms, tutoring school age children and working as demonstrators at the many amazing Chicago area museums.

 Expanding Your Horizons (EYH) is a national network that hosts one-day conferences to encourage young women to pursue science, technology, engineering and mathematics (STEM) careers.
 Through locally-organized EYH Network programs, the EYH program provides STEM role models and hands-on activities for middle and high school girls.
 The ultimate goal is to motivate girls to become innovative and creative thinkers ready to meet 21st century challenges!